 There are proposals in the pipeline that would see 40 million cubic metres of seabed and rock dumped over the next five years.

 We must tell the Australian Government that it’s not okay to treat the Great Barrier Reef World Heritage Area as a dumping ground.

 We are deeply concerned about the health of the Great Barrier Reef, and current plans to rapidly industrialise its coast.

-We are calling on you – as the government with ultimate responsibility for the Reef – to take decisive action to ensure the precious icon that we love is protected.
+We are calling on you – as the federal government with ultimate responsibility for the Reef – to take decisive action to ensure the precious icon that we love is protected.

-The Great Barrier Reef is for every single person in Australia and around the world, not just big industry.
+The Great Barrier Reef is a treasure for every single person in Australia and around the world, not just big industry.
 We are looking to you to show global leadership and urgently ensure the Reef is protected.